davidchenlee/MESOscope/README.md

 - Maybe install VTK to display tiff images

 ### LabView
-- Get rid of the framecounter GV in the startstop subvi.
-Use the framecounter in the AO trigger instead
 - Create a ramp generator.
 This is only necessary if I want to increase the memory of FIFOOUT at the expense of the input buffers
 - Check the delay of the internal FIFOs implemented in memory blocks
 - When FIFOOUT depth is set to 131071 elements, on the VS side the max # of readable elements is 160000